Chat

 If you want to improve your score on one test skill, you can retake any of the four IELTS skills – Listening, Reading, Writing, or Speaking.
 IELTS One Skill Retake follows the same format and timing as the regular IELTS test on computer.
 One Skill Retake does not apply to IELTS on paper tests.

-If you wish to book your One Skill Retake, please visit the section on How to book and pay for your IELTS test.
+To pay for your One Skill Retake test, please visit the How to book and pay for your IELTS test page.

 For more information about One Skill Retake, please visit takeielts.britishcouncil.org